A Tale of Two Monopolies: Introduction

-When we restrict the allocation space to reflect complementarity or substitution between the two goods, the same analysis applies and generates different insights.
-Specifically, we parametrize the buyer's utility from consuming the grand bundle as $\mathbf{x}\cdot(k,k)$ and consider pricing allocations in the convex hull $\mathcal{Q}$ of $\{(0,0)$, $(1,0)$, $(0,1)$, and $(k,k)\}$.
-When $k=1/2$, the two goods are perfect substitutes and the buyer has a unit demand.
-When $1/2<k<1$ ($k>1$), the two goods are partial substitutes (complements), as consuming both goods yields a higher (lower) utility than the total utility of consuming them separately.
-Since the designer still invokes boundary allocations to screen the buyer's types, the threshold function $\zeta_k$ should be computed via integrating the MR density in a direction orthogonal to the allocation boundary.
-For $k=1/2$, we now have an MR deficit at the top-left corner as shown in panel (a) of Figure \ref{Fig_Uniform_k}; hence, SOC implies that $(0,1)$ must be active, in parallel to the grand bundle for $k=1$.
+For general allocation space that reflects complementarity or substitution between the two goods, FOC and SOC also deliver novel insights.
+Specifically, we parametrize the buyer's utility from consuming the grand bundle as $k(x_{1}+x_{2})$ and consider pricing bundles in the convex hull $\mathcal{Q}$ of $\{(0,0), (1,0), (0,1),(k,k)\}$.
+As a result, the two goods are perfect substitutes when $k=1/2$, partial substitutes when $1/2<k<1$, and complements when $k>1$.
+For SRS distributions, the designer still invokes the allocations at the top boundary of $\mathcal{Q}$ to screen the buyer's types; hence, the threshold function $\zeta_k$ is computed via integrating the MR density along the outward normal vector $\mathbf{n}_{k}$ of the top allocation boundary.

+For $k=1/2$, we have an MR deficit at the top-left corner as shown in panel (a) of Figure \ref{Fig_Uniform_k}; hence, SOC implies that $(0,1)$ must be active, similar to the grand bundle for $k=1$.
 Moreover, FOC and SOC imply that the optimal mechanism must only sell $(0,1)$ and $(1,0)$, as documented in \citet{pavlov2011optimal}.
-When $k>1$, the grand bundle is again active, but since the allocation boundary is tilted counterclockwise, FOC is satisfied before reaching the cutoff $x_1=(2-\sqrt{2})/3$ for $k=1$.
-As shown in panel (c) of Figure \ref{Fig_Uniform_k}, the bundle $(0,1)$ cannot satisfy FOC and thereby must be inactive.
-Moreover, if $k<1+\sqrt{2/3}$, then pure bundling is not optimal and optimal mechanisms involve probabilistic bundling, which complements the finding of \citet{kash2016optimal} for $k=2$.
-In Section \ref{Sec_SubsComp}, we apply the same approach to characterize the optimal mechanism for any $k$ and different shapes of $\zeta_k$.
-Tables \ref{Tab_Intro_1} and \ref{Tab_Intro_2} contrast our findings with prior work, showing how MR analysis breaks new ground.
+When $k>1$, the grand bundle is again active, but since the allocation boundary is tilted counterclockwise relative to the case of $k=1$, FOC is satisfied before reaching the cutoff $(2-\sqrt{2})/3$; hence, the bundle $(0,1)$ can no longer satisfy FOC and become inactive.
+For $k$ sufficiently close to $1$, the optimal mechanism features probabilistic mixed bundling (panel (c) of Figure \ref{Fig_Uniform_k}), which complements the optimality of pure bundling for $k=2$ established by \citet{kash2016optimal}.
+In Section \ref{Sec_SubsComp}, we characterize optimal mechanisms for different values of $k$ and shapes of $\zeta_k$.
+Tables \ref{Tab_1} and \ref{Tab_2} contrast our findings with prior work, showing how FOC and SOC break new ground.